ugroempi/CAs/README.md

-the Sherwood, Martirosyan and Colbourn (2006) construction based on SCPHFs and permutation vectors, including not only the SCPHFs from the Sherwood et al. paper but also those provided by Lanus (based on Colbourn and Lanus 2018 and Colbourn, Lanus and Sarkar 2018) in function
+the Sherwood, Martirosyan and Colbourn (2006) construction based on SCPHFs and permutation vectors, including not only the SCPHFs from the Sherwood et al. paper but also those provided by Walker and Colbourn (2009) and by Lanus (based on Colbourn and Lanus 2018 and Colbourn, Lanus and Sarkar 2018) in function <code>scphfCA</code>
-<code>scphfCA</code>
 </li>

 <li>